What is Wadiah

 Legality of Wadia

 ‘Wadia’ is an Arabic word which means ‘Deposit’.
 It is derived from the verb wada’a, which means to leave, lodge or deposit.
-It is a type of Contract ( akad ) between owner (Muwdi) of the goods and custodian (Mustawde) of the goods where owner of the asset deposits the funds or assets in an Islamic bank for safekeeping.
-In most of the agreements the bank charges a fee for the safe custody of the depositor’s funds.
+It is a type of Contract (akad) between the owner (Muwdi) of the goods and custodian (Mustawde) of the goods where the owner of the asset deposits the funds or assets in an Islamic bank for safekeeping.
+In most of the agreements, the bank charges a fee for the safe custody of the depositor’s funds.
 The bank also requests permission to utilize the customers’ funds for investment purposes.
 This concept is more popular in Malaysia where Islamic banks use this concept to accept deposits from customers.

 In the Quran Allah says:

 “Verily!
 Allah commands that you should render back the trusts to those to whom they are due…” (Al Quran 04:58)

 “Those who are faithfully true to their Amanat (all the duties which Allah has ordained, honesty, moral responsibility and trusts) and to their covenants…” (Al Quran 23:08).

 “If you trust one another, then let him who is trusted fulfil his trust, and let him be conscious of God, his sustainer” (Al Quran.
 Al-Baqarah.
 2:283)

 “And perform the trust to those who entrusted you and do not betray those who betrayed you” (Abu Daud)

 Here is Prophetic hadith narrated by Abu Hurayrah (May Allah be pleased with him):

 The Prophet (saw) said: Pay the deposit to him who deposited it with you, and do not betray him who betrayed you.
 (Abu Dawud, Book #23, Hadith #3528).